techiehere08/Csv-to-Kml/README.md

 ## After installing all of the above
    #### run the csvtokmlgui.py via python3
     ``` python3 csvtokmlgui.py ```
-   #### A file name gui.kml will be generate launch in via google earth.
+   #### A file name gui.kml will be generated launch it via google earth.

    # Output
    ![OUTPUT](https://github.com/anandhere8/Csv-to-Kml/blob/master/output/github.png)